-Canoe As above but can include sheltered coastal waters.
+Canoe as per Silver but can include sheltered coastal waters.

-Sailing As for Silver but can include sheltered coastal waters.
+Sailing as per Silver but can include sheltered coastal waters.

-What modes of travel can we provide at The Anderton Centre?
+Q: What modes of travel can we provide at the Anderton Centre?

-What other services do The Anderton Centre provide:
+Q: What other services does the Anderton Centre provide:

 Canoe/Kayak hire for water expeditions